 There are also improvements to the landing capabilities of the drone - it can now be made to land on the drone's carry case - using the company logo a its destination.
 And a new nudge feature, allows you to shift the landing spot slightly if you see the drone coming down in, say, a puddle.

 Original story 01 October 2019 - For some months, Californian drone company Skydio has, as they put it, been selling their equivalent of the Tesla Roadster, the expensive proof-of-concept.
-Its breakthrough with its firs drone, the R1, was autonomy... the ability to follow its owner through forests and down mountains.
-But at $2,500 and with what the company itself called “a very narrow feature set” the Skydio R1 wasn’t for everyone (even if we rate it as one of the best camera drones).
+Its breakthrough with its first drone, the R1, was autonomy... the ability to follow its owner through forests and down mountains.
+But at $2,500 and with what the company itself called “a very narrow feature set” the Skydio R1 wasn’t for everyone (even if we rate it as one of the best drones).
 The Skydio 2, announced today, is set to change things.

 The new drone has a far more palatable price point, $999, still features the unparalleled AI-driven smart cinematography system, but adds the features the wider drone market has come to expect.
 In other words the Skydio can be both the angel over your shoulder capturing amazing action moments as you concentrate on your sport, your flying camera for landscapes and events, and even a DroneDeploy-compatible surveying tool.